antvis/G6/docs/api/Event.en.md

 order: 6
 ---

-The parameters of callbacks for common events, Node events, and Edge events are described in [Behavior](./Behavior).
+The parameters of callbacks for common events, Node events, and Edge events are described in [Behavior API](./Behavior).

 ## Common Event